Skip to main

 For residents making use of the dog-walking zone, another great place to take your pooch is the off-leash area at Allan Gardens.
 In fact, the building is surrounded by green spaces to explore, from Ryerson Community Park to St. James Park, and more.

 The Eaton Centre is an obvious choice for shopping, and its newly renovated Urban Eatery offers a wide selection of sustenance as well.
-Alternatively, residents can explore the The Village, where bars, restaurants, and independent shops are waiting to be explored.
+Alternatively, residents can explore the Church - Toronto, where bars, restaurants, and independent shops are waiting to be explored.

 Transportation